zlwaterfield/scramble/README.md

 ## Development

 When developing you'll need to run `npx tailwindcss -i libs/tw-input.css -o libs/tw-output.css --minify --watch` in order to build the css on the fly.

-> Currently pending review on Chrome Web Store.
-Once approved, you can install it from there.

 ## Usage